Registration is open!

 For Commissioner of Insurance Credit:

 There is a Insurance filing fee that will be due at registration.
-The fee is $20 for either the Ethics Track or the Financial Distress Track, $5 additional for taking a bonus class, and $10 for taking the Ag Tax Issues course.
+The fee is $20 for either the Annual Online course or the Annual In Person course.

 For Certified Financial Planners Credit: